 Full tuition is refunded if withdrawal notification is received before the second day of class.
 Full tuition is refundable if the course is cancelled by the College.
-See the current refund table as posted on the Continuing Education tuition and fees page for specific dates for partial refunds.
+See the current refund table as posted on the Graduate & Professional studies page for specific dates for partial refunds.
 Students receiving federal financial assistance (Title IV) and who are enrolled in traditional termcourses will receive a refund according to federal policy.

 Non-Standard Term Part-Time Students - Refunds

 Students enrolled in one or more non-term courses (modules)

 and courses that do not span the entire semester also follow federal policy with the